A lot or a little?

 What parents need to know

 Parents need to know that this chat site’s catch phrase, "Talk to strangers!", says it all.
 Though created by an 18-year-old, Omegle is not for kids.
 The site puts two strangers together in a chat room.
 Though chats start out anonymous, users often ask for and share personal information.
 Language is uncensored, and sexual come-ons and requests for email addresses are common.
 Omegle might be fun if both users desired a real conversation, but the odds of this here seem unlikely.
 It might be worth the effort for older teens willing to sift through the trash talk.
 But most kids should definitely steer clear.
+Note that there's also an app, though whether it's officially affiliated with site is unclear; however, it does have the same basic functionality.

 Is it any good?